 The Dyfi, Dysynni, Mawddach Yellowhammer Project

-- Work with other organisations and projects such as Snowdonia National Park Authority (SNPA) and the Welsh Assembly Government's agri-environment schemes to provide support and advice on habitat managment to benefit yellowhammers
+- Work with other organisations and projects such as Snowdonia National Park Authority (SNPA) and the Welsh Assembly Government's agri-environment schemes to provide support and advice on habitat management to benefit yellowhammers.

 - Hold open days to promote the work that local farmers and landowners are doing to help yellowhammers.

 - To halt the decline of the yellowhammer within the Dyfi, Dysynni, Mawddach key area and use this project to show best practice in management of habitat to benefit seed-eating farmland birds such as the yellowhammer.